University of Missouri–Kansas City

 The University of Missouri–Kansas City (UMKC or Kansas City) is a public research university in Kansas City, Missouri, United States.
-UMKC is part of the University of Missouri System and has a medical school.
-For the 2023-2024 academic year, the university's enrollment was over 15,300 students.
-It is the largest university in the Kansas City metro area.
-Among all postsecondary institutions (including community colleges), it ranks among the top three by enrollment.
-It offers more than 125 degree programs over 12 academic units.
-UMKC now holds a Carnegie “R1: Very High Research Activity” designation, making it the only R1 university in Kansas City.
-UMKC is also home to the School of Dentistry, Missouri’s only public dental school.
+UMKC is part of the University of Missouri System and includes a medical school and a law school.
+For the 2026-2027 academic year, the university's enrollment was nearly 15,300 students.
+It offers more than 125 degree programs in 12 academic units and is classified as a "Research 1: Very High Research Spending and Doctorate Production" institution.
+UMKC is also home to the School of Dentistry, Missouri's only public dental school.

 History

 Lincoln and Lee University

 The school has its roots in the Lincoln and Lee University movement first put forth by the Methodist Church and its Bishop Ernest Lynn Waldorf in the 1920s.
 The proposed university (which was to honor Abraham Lincoln and Robert E. Lee) was to be built on the Missouri-Kansas border at 75th and State Line Road.
-Proponents of the school said it would be a location "where North met South and East met West."
+Proponents of the school said it would be a location "where North met South and East met West".

 In 1930, after the Methodists had brought the Kansas City Dental School into their fold, the two plans were merged.
-The new school was to be called "Lincoln and Lee, the University of Kansas City." and plans were underway to develop it into a four-year school.
+The new school was to be called "Lincoln and Lee, the University of Kansas City", and plans were underway to develop it into a four-year school.

 The university was built on a 40 acre plot, southeast of the Nelson mansion.
 William Volker had purchased and donated this land for the University of Kansas City.
 The original Volker purchase did not include the Dickey mansion itself.
 Dickey died unexpectedly in 1931 and Volker acquired it to be the first building.